jedlimlx/Quantum-Hydrodynamics/docs/introduction.md

 ## Faraday Waves

 Before we go into the other wacky behaviour of the droplet, we need to understand the Faraday instability.
 It was first described by
-Micheal Faraday in 1831.
+Michael Faraday in 1831.
 It occurs when a liquid bath is vibrated up and down.
 When the vibration is large enough, standing waves can be seen on the water surface.
 You may have seen this phenomenon before with water in a metal tray.
 When you hit the metal tray, you might have seen standing waves on the water surface.
 A video of these waves are shown below.